RajPandya737/Rubiks/README.md

 6. `cube_renderer.py`: A file containing the class that renders the cube in MPL
 7. `colors.json`: JSON file to store user color data
 8. `README.md`: This file, providing an overview of the project.

-## Future Development
-As mentioned earlier, this project is still in development.
-Here are some potential improvements that may be implemented in the future:

-- Implement more GUI program interactions
-- Ability to have more interactions within the MPL diagram

 ## License